patternfly/patternfly-3/README.md

 grunt karma
 ```
 ### Visual Regression Testing

+*Visual regression tests require Jekyll to be installed*

 Visual regression tests provide a way to detect if unintended visual changes have
 occured as a result of changes in the code.
 They work by taking screenshots of